jleffler/soq/src/so-2624-0690/README.md

 Looking at the last 3 digits of line 4 and the first 10 of line 5 matches the printed data.

+Submitting the answer to Project Euler confirms that it is correct.
+It also suggests that this material should be less visible in the repository.